EffectOrientedProgramming/book/Chapters/04_Dependency_Injection.md

       Dough.fresh
 ```

-Note: not all the Heat vals are used right away
-Do we organize differently or just introduce the kinds of heats?
 For code organization, and legibility at call sites, we are defining several layers within the `Heat` companion object.
 They will all be used soon.